robert-hh/Micropython-Editor/README.md

 **2.19** Add a toggle key for commenting/uncommenting a line or marked area.
 The default comment string is '#', but can be changed through the settings command.

 **2.20** Change the End-Key to toggle between EOL and last non-space char.

 **2.21** Add Ctrl-\ as alternative key to close a file

+**2.22** Add Ctrl-Space asl alternative to mark line (Ctrl-L), and Block comment adds the comment string after leading spaces.

+**2.23** Change the End key to toggle between end-of-line and end-of-code